NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/Hestriviniaas.md

     desc: "`pf2:r`  "

   - name: "Protean Anatomy"
     desc: " (divine) Hestriviniaas' vital organs shift and change shape and position constantly.
-Immediately after the Hestriviniaas takes acid, electricity, or sonic damage, it gains the listed amount of resistance to that damage type.\nThis lasts for 1 hour or until the next time the protean takes damage of one of the other types (in which case its resistance changes to match that type), whichever comes first.
-The keketar is immune to polymorph effects unless it is a willing target.\nIf [[Conditions/Blinded|Blinded]] or [[Conditions/Deafened|Deafened]], the keketar automatically recovers at the end of its next turn as new sensory organs grow to replace the compromised ones."
+Immediately after the Hestriviniaas takes acid, electricity, or sonic damage, it gains the listed amount of resistance to that damage type.\n\nThis lasts for 1 hour or until the next time the protean takes damage of one of the other types (in which case its resistance changes to match that type), whichever comes first.
+The keketar is immune to polymorph effects unless it is a willing target.\n\nIf [[Conditions/Blinded|Blinded]] or [[Conditions/Deafened|Deafened]], the keketar automatically recovers at the end of its next turn as new sensory organs grow to replace the compromised ones."

   - name: "Spatial Riptide"
     desc: " (aura,divine) 30 feet.
 A creature using a teleportation ability within the aura or arriving in it via teleportation must succeed at a DC 45 Fortitude check save or wink out of existence for 1d4 rounds before completing the teleport.
 The creature can't act, sense anything, or be targeted.
-On a successful save, the creature completes the teleport normally but is [[Conditions/Stunned 1|Stunned 1]].\nKeketars are immune to this effect."
+On a successful save, the creature completes the teleport normally but is [[Conditions/Stunned|Stunned 1]].\n\nKeketars are immune to this effect."

 attacks:
   - name: ""